 Lighting & Watching Lanterns: This is one of the main activities of the festival and when this festival comes the flying lanterns of various types are seen everywhere including streets, parks, shopping malls, buildings, and households.
 The Chinese Lanterns are decorated with beautiful artwork including the images and symbols of animals, birds, flowers, fruits, buildings, and people.
 Chinese people pray for their better future and smooth life while the women walk under the hanging lantern and pray to be pregnant.

 Guessing Lantern Riddles: Guessing the lantern riddles is one of the most popular and important activities of this festival.
 People gather around the lantern and try to guess the written riddles.
 People also get small gifts from the lantern owners upon guessing the right answer.
 This activity is very interesting, informative and popular among all social strata.

 Lion And Dragon Dances: The Lion and Dragon dances are very interesting and traditional folk dances of China and are also are a very important part of the Chinese Lantern Festival.
 These dances also have a very old history.
-According to the ancient history Lion dance considered as a symbol of bravery, strength and drive away the evils.
-The both Lion and Dragon dances are the very important part of the Chinese Lantern Festival and these dances are performed at the occasion of this festival.
+According to the ancient history Lion dance considered as a symbol of bravery, strength and drive away from the evils.
+Both Lion and Dragon dances are a very important part of the Chinese Lantern Festival and these dances are performed on the occasion of this festival.
 Specially trained people perform these dances in a team by wearing special dresses.
 These dances also performed in many countries where Chinese people celebrate their Chinese New Year.

 Best Places To See Lanterns in China: